- HOW IT WORKS

 The entrance to Chan Chan is 11 soles and a guide will cost you another 30-35 soles.
 We highly recommend taking a guide since the ruins become way more meaningful.

-Mia Eggers is a Belgian backpacker that is currently travelling through South America with no intentions of heading back.
+Mia Eggers is a Belgian backpacker that is currently traveling through South America with no intentions of heading back.